ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-5.md

 ```

 The razor markup.
 Note:
-1. The `SortControl` in the header and the `UIDataTableHeaderColumn` components building the header with the sortable columns.
+1. The `SortControl` in the header and the `UIListColumn` components building the header with the sortable columns.
 2. The `DataPagingControl` in the botton button row linked to the `Service.RecordPager`.
 Paging is event driven.  `DataPagingControl` paging requests are handled directly by `RecordPager` in the controller service.
 Updates trigger a `ListChanged` event in the service which triggers a UI update in the List Form.
 3. The `BaseModalDialog` added if the Form is using Modal Dialogs.